Michelle Hirschman, LCSW

 Darcy Meehan, M.A.

-Director of Outreach & Coach
+Director of Outreach & CA Coach

 Darcy Meehan is curious by nature and self-described as being a lifelong learner with adventure in her bones.
 Skilled at integrating wellness and balance into all areas of life, she specializes in the areas of healing addictive patterns, establishing wellness & balance, maintaining extended recovery and conscious life design.
 In her work with individuals and companies alike, whether in a therapeutic or consulting role, Darcy has been driven by personal connection and connecting people with who or what they need.